 Don’t miss these artist & maker events!

-Blowing Rock’s renowned outdoor art show enters its sixth decade 2021!
+Blowing Rock’s renowned outdoor art show entered its sixth decade in 2021!
 The showcase includes pottery, painting, woodworking, jewelry, glasswork, photography, and more.
 Artists occasionally set up demonstrations, and they are always available to talk about their craft.
-This year, attendees can expect a more selective exhibition; fewer artists will be admitted so there is more space for social distancing.
-One-way aisles and mask requirements also continue this season.
 Art in the Park weekend is a great getaway for art lovers: located right downtown, close to galleries, shopping, dining, and walkable lodging.
 On the Sunday following each Art in the Park show, catch the outdoor Concert in the Park.
 May 20, June 10, July 15, August 12, September 9, & October 7 in 2023.

 Artists In Residence is presented each summer at Edgewood Cottage, the restored summer home of Elliott Daingerfield.
 A different regional artist presents their work in a studio setting each week.
 Watch them work, learn about their process, and purchase work to add to your collection.
-See fiber art, raku, leatherwork and more at the 2021 series, open May 29 through September 19.
+See fiber art, ceramics, leatherwork and more at the 2023 series, open May 27 through September 10.

 Each June, makers gather at Traditions Pottery Studio to showcase and demonstrate traditional crafts.
 This year, meet basket makers, potters, banjo makers, quilters, and more.
 Plus, items from the wood-fired kiln will be available for sale.
 They are highly collectible and go fast- be there at 10am to claim your favorites!
 There’s live music, too.
-This outdoor event is on June 26th.
-Some recent modifications help with social distancing, and attendees are asked to wear masks.
+This outdoor event is always on the last Saturday in June.